aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ost-to-emf/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+For a Python developer, the need to convert OST to EMF format arises when they are trying to add a feature within their application.
+OST is a proprietary file format used by Microsoft Outlook to store emails, contacts, tasks, calendar items, and other data.
+EMF is a vector graphics format used by Windows to store images.
+Converting OST to EMF format allows the user to view the data in a more accessible format.

+<h2>How Aspose.Total helps for ost to emf conversion</h2>

-For a Python developer, who is trying to add a OST to EMF conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word EMF format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes two APIs, Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, which makes the conversion of OST to EMF format easy using Python.
+It is a two step process, firstly load Email and render it into HTML via Aspose.Email for Python via .NET.
+Secondly load the converted HTML using Aspose.Words for Python via .NET and save it into respective Word EMF format.
+This process is automated and makes the conversion process easier and faster.

 {{% /blocks/products/pf/feature-page-summary %}}